Koopman operator learning using invertible neural networks: Numerical experiments

 \section{Numerical experiments}

-In this section, we use three numerical examples to demonstrate the efficiency of our method for learning the Koopman embedding and compare its performance with LIR-DMD \cite{LI2021110660} and Exact DMD.
-We use the Python library \textit{FEniCS}~\cite{logg2012dolfin} to compute the numerical solutions of PDEs, the Python library \textit{PyDMD} \cite{demo2018pydmd} to complete the calculations of Exact DMD, and the Python library \textit{PyTroch} \cite{paszke2019pytorch} to train the neural networks.
-Besides, the Xavier normal initialization scheme \cite{glorot2010understanding} is utilized to initialize the weights of all neural networks, while the biases of all nodes are set to zero.
+In this section, we use three numerical examples to demonstrate the efficiency of our method for learning the Koopman embedding and compare its performance with LIR-DMD \cite{LI2021110660}, Exact DMD, and EDMD.
+We use the Python library \textit{FEniCS}~\cite{logg2012dolfin} to compute the numerical solutions of PDEs, the Python library \textit{PyDMD} \cite{demo2018pydmd} to complete the calculations of Exact DMD, and the Python library \textit{PyTroch} \cite{paszke2019pytorch} to train the neural networks, respectively.
+Besides, we employ the publicly available implementation of EDMD~\footnote{\href{https://github.com/MLDS-NUS/KoopmanDL}{https://github.com/MLDS-NUS/KoopmanDL}} , whose observable functions are $[1,\mathbf{x},RBF(\mathbf{x})]^T$.
+Here, $RBF(\cdot)$ represents radial basis functions (RBF) dictionary, which consists of thin-plate RBF functions with centers placed on the training data using k-means clustering.
+The Xavier normal initialization scheme \cite{glorot2010understanding} is utilized to initialize the weights of all neural networks, while the biases of all nodes are set to zero.
 All the networks are trained by the Adam optimizer \cite{DBLP:journals/corr/KingmaB14} with an initial learning rate of $10^{-3}$.
 In order to find the optimal parameters of the network, we use \textit{ReduceLROnPlateau} \cite{DBLP:journals/corr/Ruder16} to adjust the learning rate during the training process for all numerical examples.
 For fairness, all the methods share the same training strategies.
 Denote $x$ as the ``true'' value of the states and $\hat{x}$ as its reconstruction.
-We use three metrics to evaluate different methods synthetically., i.e., the relative $L_2$ error
+We use three metrics to evaluate different methods synthetically, \textit{i.e.}, the relative $L_2$ error